EPIC TAMA LAKES TRACK Tongariro National Park New Zealand

 Continuing to the Tama Lakes

-From this part on the track becomes a bit steeper for the next 1.5 km until you reach the next flat area.
+From this part the track becomes a bit steeper for the next 1.5 km until you reach the next flat area.
 We loved the incredible views of Mount Ruapehu and Mount Ngauruhoe while making our way up the well-maintained track.
 To get the best views of this landscape it really is so important to pick a clear day!
 Otherwise the mountains will be covered in clouds which makes the whole experience a bit less impressive.

 When you get to the lower Tama Lakes it is time for a little break.
 Mount Ruapehu is beautifully aligned with the lake and makes a great photo spot.
-However, from this part it is only 1.5km further to get to the upper Tama Lake which is without a doubt the cherry on the cake!
+However, from this part, it is only 1.5km further to get to the upper Tama Lake which is without a doubt the cherry on the cake!

 Although this is not the ‘official’ trail anymore and there are no signs, you will see a worn path.
-Follow this trail until you can see the lake on your left hand side.
+Follow this trail until you can see the lake on your left-hand side.
 Hiking up to the upper Tama Lake is along a bit rougher trail with loose rocks, so make sure to wear sturdy hiking boots to have enough grip!
 The views from this point are super impressive and definitely worth the extra climb!

 The Upper Tama Lake is a true beauty!